andy88566y/donekiq/docs/note.md

 ##Step 1##

 * Using rvm to install ruby 2.6.1.
-Using it to built 5xTraining.
+Using it to built donekiq.
 * Using `gem install rails`, version Rails 5.2.2.
 * Using homebrew to check postgreSQL version 11.1.